 While Hatch-Waxman Act provides competitors the ability to market copies of innovator products with the submission of significantly less clinical data, the Act also provides for the restoration of a portion of a product's patent term that is lost during a drug's clinical development and NDA review by the FDA.
 Hatch-Waxman also provides for a statutory protection, known as market exclusivity, which prohibits the FDA's approval or acceptance of certain competitor drug applications.
 Patent term restoration can return up to five years of patent term for a patent that covers a new product or its use to compensate for time lost during product development and the regulatory review process.
 This period is generally one-half the time between the effective date of an IND and the submission date of an NDA, plus the time between the submission date of an NDA and the approval of that application, subject to a maximum extension of five years and no extension can extend the total patent life beyond 14 years after the drug approval date.
-The application for patent term extension is subject to approval by the USPTO, in conjunction with the FDA.
-It takes at least six months to obtain approval of the application for patent term extension, and there can be no guarantee that the application will be granted.
+The application for patent term extension, and there can be no guarantee that the application will be granted.